Pharmacy and Pharmacy Patient Protection Act

 (4) Charging or collecting from an insured a copayment that exceeds the total submitted charges by the network pharmacy or other dispenser practice for which the pharmacy or dispenser practice is paid;

-(6) Charging or holding a pharmacist or pharmacy or dispenser or dispenser practice responsible for a fee or penalty relating to the adjudication of a claim or an audit conducted pursuant to (state code), provided that this shall not restrict recoupments made in accordance with (state code )
+(6) Charging or holding a pharmacist or pharmacy or dispenser or dispenser practice responsible for a fee or penalty relating to the adjudication of a claim or an audit conducted pursuant to (state code), provided that this shall not restrict recoupments made in accordance with an audit pursuant to (state code);

 (7) Penalizing or retaliating against a pharmacist or pharmacy for exercising rights under this (state chapter or code);